-Our Karate classes in Mile End are designed for all types of people, usually one of these three: Individuals who wish to study a new martial art form or hobby that keeps them healthy Those who are intent on learning Karate & People who wish to develop the capability to protect themselves while increasing their confidence in day to day life We can work with men, women and children of all age groups irrespective of their experience or actual physical ability.
+Our Karate classes in Mile End are prepared for all types of people, usually one of these three: Individuals who want to practice a new martial art form or sports activity which hopefully keeps them physically fit People who are serious about learning Karate & Those that would like to develop the capability to defend themselves while increasing their confidence in day to day life We can assist men, women and children of all ages irrespective of their experience or physical ability.

 Karate practice (Mile End ) – Our Karate Classes in Mile End